termilus/termilus.com/content/posts/aws-multi-port-forward-setup-and-config.md

 tags:
   - AWS
   - Multi-Port Forward
+  - Azure
 cover_image: ../../static/images/uploads/multi-portforwardserverlogo.png
 description: This guide explains how to deploy and configure a Multi-Port Forward Server in AWS and Azure.
-The Multi-Port Forward Server is designed to listen on multiple user-defined ports and redirect inbound TCP or UDP traffic to user-defined hosts (internal or external) and ports.
+The Multi-Port Forward Server is designed to listen on multiple user-defined ports and redirect inbound TCP or UDP traffic to user-defined destination hosts and ports.
 This creates a versatile network address translation (NAT) and port address translation (PAT) appliance in your AWS VPC or Azure subscription.
 ---
 ### **What**